 11 Non-Perishable Pre-packaged Dry Meals and Side Dishes

-I’m partial to the Knorr pasta side dishes (very cheap) and any instant ramen soup when it comes to dry packaged meals.
+I’m partial to the Knorr pasta side dishes (very cheap) and any instant ramen soup for dry packaged meals.
 The ramen soups are a great base.
-You can add freeze-dried, canned, or fresh vegetables for a full meal.
+You can add freeze-dried, canned, or fresh vegetables for a complete meal.
 These meals require boiled water, so it’s a good idea to have a butane stove or a backpacker’s type of stove and enough fuel to cook with.
 Nesbit tablets and alcohol stoves are better than nothing, but they put very little heat off and are inferior to backpacker-type stoves or Coleman-type camp stoves.

 - Ramen Soup Packets